intel/AVBStreamHandler/README_dev.md

 $ sudo usermod -a -G ias_audio <username>
 - Restart the session.

-# alsa configuration, and libasound module files setup ( This instruction is just for your information as 'make install'command in AVB StreamHandler section above already takes care of it)

 (for alsa lib v.1.1.6 or before)
 	$ cp deps/audio/common/public/res/50-smartx.conf /usr/share/alsa/conf.d/51-smartx.conf
 (for alsa lib v1.1.7 or later, conf location is fixed to /etc/alsa/conf.d/)
 	$ cp deps/audio/common/public/res/50-smartx.conf /etc/alsa/conf.d/51-smartx.conf

 $ cp build/deps/audio/common/libasound_module_* /usr/lib/alsa-lib/
 - Modify 51-smartx.conf to include:
 	pcm_type.smartx {
 		lib "<path to lib>/alsa-lib/libasound_module_pcm_smartx.so"
 	}
   After the pcm.smartx block.
 - This is key to ensure that ALSA and AVBSH are able to communicate with each other.

 # Create shared memory for the smartx plugin #